 There are a range of assessment methods you can use which provide further information including a definition of the method, why its useful, what outcome each method supports and guidance on implementing the method.
 Each of these methods needs to be adapted to ensure an appropriate fit with purpose and context.

 - Assessment Tasks/Methods – this section covers the range of assessment tasks/methods that can be referred to when setting assessment tasks

 - Reading University’s A-Z Assessment Methods provide useful guidance

 How can technology help?

-Assessment can be enhanced by technology (See Technology Enhanced Assessment & Feedback document in the ‘Resources’ section for more information.).
+Assessment can be enhanced by technology – please refer to the Technology Enhanced Assessment & Feedback document for more information.
 Some support formative outcomes more than summative – and vice versa.
 Each of these approaches, and the other techniques used to support and evaluate successful learning, allow for the many variables that enable academics to customise them so that they work for them and their students.